 When I was a kid, I used to love my Walkman.
 I’d create mixed tapes of my favorite songs and share them with friends, spending hours discussing our favorite tracks.
 The rewind button on my Walkman got a lot of use, and I couldn’t imagine anything ever replacing it.
 But, of course, it did.
-Several times over, in fact.
+Several times over.
 First, Walkman models with higher fidelity came out, followed by slimmer versions, and then tapes gave way to mini-disc players.
 Eventually, CD players emerged as the new standard.
 After a few generations of iPods, we now have phones and watches that have made the Walkman nearly obsolete.

 Change is inevitable and, in today’s world, it’s happening at an unprecedented pace.
 Technological advancements, innovation, and globalization are driving this accelerated rate of change.
 Companies, no matter the industry, must continually adapt to remain competitive.
 For instance, Apple, once a small player in the mobile phone industry, has now become the world’s largest smartphone manufacturer, displacing giants like Motorola, Nokia, and RIM.
-Utilities are grappling with changes due to grid modernization, fluctuating commodity prices, and the shift towards renewable energy sources.
+Utilities are grappling with changes due to grid modernization, fluctuating commodity prices, and the shift toward renewable energy sources.
 Financial services companies are dealing with a myriad of challenges, from regulatory changes to the cost of maintaining IT infrastructure and growing competition in the digital banking sphere.

 This wave of change isn’t confined to a few industries but extends to telecommunications, certain government departments, and healthcare, among others.
 Companies across the board are facing an array of transformative initiatives.